Alt-er/obsidian-sync-share/README.md

 - -p 443:8080: Maps port 443 on the host to port 8080 in the container.
 Modify the host port as needed.
 - -v "/root/obsidian-sync-share-server/user_store:/app/user_store": Mounts the /root/obsidian-sync-share-server/user_store directory on the host to the /app/user_store directory in the container.
 Adjust the host directory path as required.
-- -v "/root/obsidian-sync-share-server/share.cosy.plus.jks:/app/cert.jks": Mounts the share.cosy.plus.jks file on the host to the /app/cert.jks file in the container.
+- -v "/root/obsidian-sync-share-server/share.alter.run.jks:/app/cert.jks": Mounts the share.alter.run.jks file on the host to the /app/cert.jks file in the container.
 Update the host file path accordingly.
 - -e server.ssl.key-store-type=JKS: Sets the SSL key store type to JKS.
 Modify this if you are using a different type.
 - -e server.ssl.key-store=/app/cert.jks: Specifies the location of the SSL key store file within the container.
 Adjust if necessary.
 - -e server.ssl.key-store-password=xxxx: Sets the password for the SSL key store.
 Replace xxxx with the actual password.